 top of page

-Here's the bad news: Training plans... just don't work very well.
-Even really good training plans you paid for.
-Probably even customized training plans created specifically for you.
-In fact, in my experience they are one of the biggest drivers of injury among runners.
+Here’s the bad news: training plans just don’t work very well.
+Even really good ones you paid for.
+Probably even “customized” plans created specifically for you.
+In my experience, they’re one of the biggest drivers of injury among runners.

-I've been asked hundreds, maybe even thousands of times, why I don't sell training plans on my site, in addition to coaching.
-The truth is, even the best training plan is nowhere near as effective as coaching, and I don't believe in them.
-I will only offer something I believe has the power to change an athletes life.
-Based on everything I have seen - and plenty of science - individualized coaching is far more powerful.
+I’ve been asked hundreds, maybe even thousands, of times why I don’t sell training plans on my site in addition to coaching.
+The truth is, even the best plan is nowhere near as effective as coaching, and I don’t believe in them.
+I’ll only offer something I believe has the power to change an athlete’s life.
+Based on everything I’ve seen (and plenty of science), individualized coaching is far more powerful.

-However you should note that just because something is called 'coaching'... doesn't mean it is.
-It requires six core components, and there are a lot of programs out there that aren't really coaching.
+However you should note that just because something is called 'coaching' doesn't mean it is.
+Real coaching involves six core components, and a lot of programs out there aren’t actually coaching.

 But don’t worry, I have good news too!
 There are ways to make training plans work at least a bit better for you.
 It’ll take a little work and knowledge, but it can be done!